romlarios/git-github.com-aospify-aospify/README.md

  * We are not responsible for bricked devices, dead SD cards, thermonuclear
  * war, or the current economic crisis caused by you following these
  * directions.
 YOU are choosing to make these modificiations, and
- * if you point your finger at me for messing up your device, I will
+ * if you point your finger at us for messing up your device, we will
  * laugh at you.
  */
 ```